Maswack/Alchemy/README.md

  You will find here all the files from the datapack Alchemy+ developed by Enchanted dev team with some bonus content such as charts.

- Current verison: 1.1.6v
+ Current verison: 1.1.7v

   New changes:

+- Fixed splash potions not being deleted
+- Added herobrine... again.
+He's a naughty boy and doesn't want to stay.

+ ==Previous Changes==

+ Changes in version 1.1.6v:

 - Fixed advancement criteria

- ==Previous Changes==

  Changes in version 1.1.5v: